TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 following the instructions in the Readme, it's possible to get a simple, working Capistrano configuration.

-This approach is an opinionated layer on top of that which has performed well for me in production environments, it assumes thate ach application should be responsible for managing all configuration specific to its operation.
+This approach adds some convenience tasks and conventions on top of that which have performed well for me in production environments.
+It assumes that each application should be responsible for managing all configuration specific to its operation.
 This includes virtual host and config files, log rotation defintiions and monit configurations.

 ## The Stack